mohitadhikari123/Mohit-Assignment-Sri-Sai-Group/README.md

 This is a full-stack task management application built with the MERN stack (MongoDB, Express.js, React, Node.js) and Socket.IO for real-time updates.

-## Usage

-To test real-time notifications:

-1. Open the application in two different browsers or in incognito mode.
-2. Log in with two different user accounts.
-3. Users can assign tasks to themselves and lower-role team members
-4. Assign a task from one user account to the other.
-5. Observe that the assigned user receives a real-time notification.

 ## Features

 - User authentication (registration, login, logout)